emanoeldelfino/matrix-rain/README.md

 - `R` sets/unsets rainbow color effect

 ## Credits
 - [Willian Justen Matrix Rain tutorial](https://willianjusten.com.br/criando-o-efeito-da-chuva-do-matrix-com-javascript-puro) is the base of the code.
-I fixed some small problems and extended it, implementing all the functionality of the speed and different colors, including rainbow effect.
+I fixed some small problems and extended it, implementing all the functionality of the keys above.
 You can find the original code [here](https://github.com/willianjusten/labs/blob/main/matrix-rain/index.html).